Rodent Rangers

 Rodent Rangers are perfect for residential barns and ranches, commercial buildings and properties, wineries, agricultural properties, and more.
 Just give us a call and we’ll help you decide if a Rodent Ranger is the right solution for you.

-You must be able to provide a safe environment with shelter, food, and water and be willing to “imprint” the cat(s) for 3-4 weeks before releasing them.
-Next, you submit a Rodent Ranger Survey.
+You must be able to provide a safe environment with shelter, food, and water and be willing to “imprint” the cat(s) for six to eight weeks before releasing them.
+Next, you submit a Rodent Ranger application form.

 You will be contacted by the Rodent Ranger Program Coordinator to discuss your needs and possible solutions.
 We may or may not have the cats within our shelter.
 As a community service, FieldHaven networks with area shelters to locate available Rodent Rangers and find the right match for your needs.
 A donation of $25 per Rodent Ranger is greatly appreciated.
 Please note there may be an additional adoption fee from the shelter you adopt your cat(s) from.